Impro-Visor/Impro-Visor/README.txt

 The newest feature is Active Improvisation, in which Impro-Visor will react to what the user plays on a MIDI instrument, such as a keyboard.
-Still present is Passive Improvisation, which was formerly available.
-Only now there are some new forms of passive improvisation:
+Still present is Passive Trading, which was formerly available.

+Now there are some new forms of passive improvisation:

     Division: Which sub-divides the interval between successive notes of a generated line, in some cases multiple times (as set by the Division